Indiana vs. Miami (FL) Predictions & Picks - Women's NCAA Tournament Second Round

 Indiana Schedule Analysis

+- The Hoosiers beat the No. 3-ranked Iowa Hawkeyes, 87-78, on February 9, which goes down as their signature win of the season.

-- Indiana has tied for the second-most Quadrant 2 wins in the country (nine).
+- The Hoosiers have tied for the eighth-most Quadrant 1 victories in the nation (10).

 Indiana 2022-23 Best Wins